simonmichael/games/README.md

-Small games and game dev notes.
+Small games, experiments and game dev notes.

 ## Games and experiments